juergs/-AmpMeter/README.md

 1. range channel A: ± 20mA 5½-6½ digit µA
 2. range channel B: ±40mA 5½-6½ digit µA
 3. burden voltage 1µV/1µA (internal resistance 1Ω)

+Files with ".f3d"-extention are complete Fusion360-Projects for own changes.